SuperOffice/node-express-convert-certs-and-sys-token/README.md

 * Demonstrates how to use the JWKS endpoint to validate the returned security token.

 The benefits when signed in are:

-Getting Started:

-1. Download or clone the repo and open in favorite code editor
-1. Modify the `.env` file and specify your application id and secret.
-1. Run `npm install`
-1. Run `npm run` or `npm run dev` to start the web site.
-1. Navigate to `http://localhost:3300` to view the web site.

 ## Web Site Use